STATUS: Retired, Out-of-Service

-Detailing the development and operational history of the Boeing 314 Clipper (C-98) Long-Range Flying Boat Aircraft
+Detailing the development and operational history of the Boeing 314 Clipper (C-98) Long-Range Flying Boat Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 The Boeing Model 314 "Clipper" was a flying boat developed by Boeing Aircraft Company to fulfill a Pan American requirement for a long-range passenger flying boat transport.
 The system saw only 12 examples produced in two variants and could ferry up to 68 passengers in late 1930's/early 1940's comfort.
 Clippers served in a military capacity once the war was in full swing for America, gradually returning to civilian flight in the post-war world - naturally outclassed by the new crop of longer-range aircraft no available.